Chronic Wasting Disease Information for Hunters

 Submit a head for CWD testing

-If a cervid is found positive for CWD, the meat and other parts should be double bagged and taken to an approved landfill to prevent consumption by animals and minimize environmental contamination with the CWD prion.
+If a cervid is found positive for CWD, the meat and other parts should be double bagged and taken to a permitted landfill to prevent consumption by animals and minimize environmental contamination with the CWD prion.

 - wearing latex or rubber gloves;